|Become a Senior Care Pharmacist|

 Members of ASCP enjoy free or reduced entry into our robust series of webinars.
 The webinars focus on clinical, regulatory, legislative, and policy topics that are of great importance to those working in the senior care and consulting arenas.

 As the national voice for consultant and senior care pharmacists, ASCP provides you with educational opportunities that prepare you to successfully navigate the shifting landscape of post-acute and senior care pharmacy.

 Membership is not required for enrollment in ASCP continuing education activities; however, ASCP members receive discounts on all ASCP educational programs.

 One way to distinguish yourself from other pharmacists and hone your clinical skills is to sit for the board certification exam in geriatric pharmacy, the BCGP, which is issued by the Board of Pharmacy Specialties (BPS).
 Not only will preparing for the exam help you better understand the clinical issues unique to senior citizens, it will also make you more marketable as a consultant pharmacist, because you will have demonstrated expertise in geriatric pharmacotherapy.
 As an ASCP member, you’ll enjoy discounts on our many preparatory materials to sit for the BCGP exam, and once you’ve attained the BCGP, you’ll receive discounts on recertification materials.
 No other organization can match ASCP’s breadth of geriatric pharmacotherapy educational materials!

-SenioRx Solutions is a new suite of tools from ASCP tailored to enhancing entrepreneurial consultant pharmacists who want to be competitive in the future senior care landscape.
-SenioRx Solutions includes ASCP's new Business Skills Certificate Program, online directory, Virtual Pharmacy Network, pathway to BCGP, and focus groups.
+SenioRx Solutions is a suite of tools from ASCP tailored to enhancing entrepreneurial consultant pharmacists who want to be competitive in the future senior care landscape.
+SenioRx Solutions includes ASCP's Senior Care Pharmacy Business Certification, online directory, Virtual Pharmacy Network, pathway to BCGP, and focus groups.
 Learn more at ascp.com/seniorx.